Millau Viaduct: Contractors

+Piers were built with Lafarge high performance concrete.

 The Compagnie Eiffage du Viaduc de Millau, working with the architect Norman Foster, was successful in obtaining the tender.
 Because the government had already taken the design work to an advanced stage, the technical uncertainties were considerably reduced.
 A further advantage of this process was to make negotiating the contract easier, reducing public expense, and speeding up construction, while minimising such design work as remained for the contractor.

 All the member companies of the Eiffage group had some role in the construction work.
 The construction consortium was made up of the Eiffage TP company for the concrete part, the Eiffel company for the steel roadway (Gustave Eiffel built the Garabit viaduct in 1884, a railway bridge in the neighbouring Cantal département), and the Enerpac company for the roadway's hydraulic supports.
-The engineering group Setec has authority in the project, with SNCF engineering having partial control. was responsible for the job of the bituminous road surface on the bridge deck, and Forclum (fr) for electrical installations.
+The engineering group Setec has authority in the project, with SNCF engineering having partial control.
+Appia (company) was responsible for the job of the bituminous road surface on the bridge deck, and Forclum (fr) for electrical installations.
 Management was handled by Eiffage Concessions.

 The only other business that had a notable role on the building site was Freyssinet, a subsidiary of the Vinci Group specialising in prestressing.
 It installed the cable stays and put them under tension, while the prestress division of Eiffage was responsible for prestressing the pillar heads.

 The steel road deck, and the hydraulic action of the road deck were designed by the Walloon engineering firm Greisch from Liège, Belgium, also an information and communication technologies (ICT) company of the Walloon Region.
 They carried out the general calculations and the resistance calculations for winds of up to 225 km/h.
 They also applied the launching technology.

 The sliding shutter technology for the bridge piers came from PERI.